pnasis/USBGuard/README.md

-# USB Device Guard Driver

-A Linux kernel module to monitor and restrict USB device connections based on dynamically configurable rules.
-This project is aimed at enhancing system security by allowing only authorized USB devices to connect.
+# USBGuard Kernel Module

+## Overview
+The **USBGuard Kernel Module** is a Linux kernel module that provides a robust mechanism to monitor and restrict USB device connections.
+It allows dynamic configuration of rules to authorize or block USB devices based on their Vendor ID (VID), Product ID (PID), class, or serial number.
+The module integrates with `sysfs` for user interaction and logs all connection and disconnection events.

 ---

 ## Features

-### Core Features
-1. **Dynamic Rule Management**:
+1. **Dynamic Rule Configuration**: Add allowed VID/PID rules dynamically via a `sysfs` interface.
-   - Add or remove rules for allowed USB devices using Vendor ID (VID) and Product ID (PID).
-   - Configuration via sysfs interface.

-2. **Advanced Device Checks**:
+2. **Advanced USB Checks**:
+  - Block USB devices based on their VID/PID.
-   - Restrict USB devices based on:
+  - Identify and block USB devices based on specific serial numbers.
-     - Device Class (e.g., USB storage, keyboards).
-     - Serial Numbers or Unique Device IDs.

-3. **Logging and Alerts**:
-   - Kernel logs for allowed and blocked USB device events.
+  - Detect and monitor USB device classes, such as USB mass storage.
+3. **Security Enforcement**:
+  - Unauthorized USB devices are blocked during the connection phase.
+  - Logs unauthorized connection attempts for auditing.
+4. **Lightweight Design**: Integrates seamlessly with the Linux kernel.

 ---

-## Getting Started
+## Requirements

-### Prerequisites
-- A Linux distribution with kernel headers installed.
+- Linux kernel version 4.0 or later.
-- Basic knowledge of compiling and loading kernel modules.
-- USB devices for testing (both allowed and blocked).
+- Root privileges for loading/unloading the module and interacting with `sysfs`.

-### Setup
+## Installation

 1. **Clone the Repository**:
    ```bash